41 (forty-one) Quotations by John Dryden

 Our unique quotations hangman game now comes in two styles.
 Click a picture to play either the Shakespeare game or the Gingerbread Man game.

-Can you save Will Shakespeare from the gallows by guessing the author of a random quotation taken from our 40,086 (forty thousand and eighty-six) quotations database?
+Can you save Will Shakespeare from the gallows by guessing the author of a random quotation taken from our 40,348 (forty thousand, three hundred and forty-eight) quotations database?